Andre-LA/nene/docs/init.md

 in this case it will be copied at this "destination" part of the rendering target.

 Returns an `ok` status with `true` value if successful.

+There also some extra parameters with more advanced options:
+- `angle`: Rotates the destination rectangle in degrees in clockwise direction.
+- `rotation_center`: Defines the point of rotation of the previous parameter, the values are expected to be between `0` and `1`.
+- `flip_horizontal`: Flips the texture horizontally on painting.
+- `flip_vertically`: Flips the texture vertically on painting.

 Related Nene documentation:
 * [Math.Rect](math/rect.md#rect)